Digimon Survive

-Digimon Survive is a visual novel with tactical role-playing game elements developed by Hyde and published by Bandai Namco Entertainment for Nintendo Switch, PlayStation 4, Windows and Xbox One.
+Digimon Survive is a visual novel with tactical role-playing game elements developed by Hyde and published by Bandai Namco Entertainment for Nintendo Switch, PlayStation 4, Windows, and Xbox One.

 Announced in 2018, the game was originally developed on a much smaller budget compared to previous Digimon games.
 However, as development progressed, producer Kazumasa Habu realized that their original budget and smaller studio was inadequate to achieve his vision, resulting in the game being re-developed from scratch and switched to a different game engine.
 This, along with the impact of the COVID-19 pandemic, resulted in the game being delayed from a previously announced 2019 release date.

-The game was released in Japan on July 28, 2022 for PlayStation 4 and Nintendo Switch then released Windows and Xbox One on the following day alongside worldwide in other territories.
+The game was released in Japan on July 28, 2022, for PlayStation 4 and Nintendo Switch then released Windows and Xbox One on the following day alongside worldwide in other territories.
 The game received mixed reviews from critics and fans.

 Gameplay

 Digimon Survive is a visual novel with tactical role-playing elements.
-Player choices influence the direction of the story, including the Digimon's digivolution process.
+Player choices influence the direction of the story, including the Digimon's evolution process.
 Multiple playthroughs can result in different paths and different digivolutions.
 The game features multiple endings and should wrong choices be made, characters will be killed.
 The game is split into multiple types of gameplay, such as "Drama Parts", "Search Action", "Free Action", and "Free Battle".
 During "Drama Parts" the game proceeds as a text adventure to tell the story.
 In "Search Actions", the player searches for a way to survive.
 In "Free Action", the player chooses where to go and whom to talk during a limited window of time.
 During "Free Battle", the player can enter certain areas to train their Digimon and collect items.